For partners subscribed to Select or Enterprise plans.

 - You must have Manager or Administrator access to configure IT Glue workflows.

-- On the next screen, copy the WebHook URL.
-You should keep this window open to refer to the instructions on how to construct the JSON payload.
+Keep this window open to refer the instructions on how to construct the JSON payload.

 Defining the trigger and filters